- Language & Literacy

 - Aggregates (few-more, more-less)

 - One to one correspondence

 - Recognizing numbers

 - Reproducing simple patterns and designs

 - Sorting by color, shape and size

 Throughout the school year CDS children use their five senses to explore scientific themes and ideas.
 Every science lesson incorporates hands-on activities to teach concepts related to each child’s interests and experiences.
 Studies of life science, environmental science, and physical science are included.
 Country Day School is very fortunate to have four beautiful acres of grounds on which to learn about science.
 Areas such as the ten playgrounds, the nature trail and the butterfly garden are perfect spots for everyday scientific exploration and discovery.
-The science curriculum is taught both in the classroom and in the science room with the science enrichment teacher once a week.

 The science program at CDS focuses on the following school-wide units with different age-appropriate activities at each level from the twos through kindergarten.